nikspyratos/toybox/README.md

 - **Stability**: Strict types.
 Automated linting.
 - **Simplified Scaling**: It's cheaper to scale with load balancing & bigger servers, and with minor manual input instead of full automation.
 - **Local is lekker**: Reducing reliance on third-party services while not reducing capabilities.

+Evolution
+This project has gone through some changes even before release:
+- Octane: removed over concerns with memory leaks and dependencies.
+- SQLite: it seemed more prudent to skip the step and just get going with MariaDB.
+Also seemed inconsistent to use SQLite for simplicity but then Redis instead of filesystem/php cache/session/queue drivers.
+- Deployer: [lingering issues](https://github.com/deployphp/deployer/issues/3542) and difficulty in testing made it evidently simpler to manage with bash scripts.
+Envoy is not included for the same reason: any problem it can meaningfully solve is better done either directly in Bash, or for more complexity it's better to use [Envoyer](#deployment).

 ## Support this project